rkawscertify/springboot-aws-samples/springboot-aws-sample-1/README.md

 - Verify if 1,2 & 3 are all run using below command in cmd prompt of your choice
 1. 'aws ec2 describe-regions' - This command will list all AWS regions where EC2 service is supported

 2. I'll be using https://github.com/rkawscertify/springboot-samples/tree/main/springboot-sample-1 for this sample.
-I have simly copied the project artifacts and replaced springboot-sample-1 with springboot-aws-sample-1
+I have simply copied the project artifacts and replaced springboot-sample-1 with springboot-aws-sample-1

 3. We will create a docker image
 	- Build the app first  (Run As -> Maven Build)